 The only good thing I can say about this is that Docere Clinics don’t claim to be able to treat spinal cord injury, autism, or cancer.
 Believe me, that isn’t saying much.
 Because, quite strategically, Docere Clinics does treat all manner of musculoskeletal pain syndromes, some of which stretch the imagination as conditions that would need something like stem cell therapies.
 For instance, like many “regenerative medicine” stem cell clinics, Docere claims it can treat osteoarthritis and avascular necrosis.
 It also claims that it can treat back pain of various etiologies and bone spurs.
 (One wonders why on earth one would need a treatment as expensive and radical as stem cell therapy in order to treat bone spurs.)
 Ditto carpal tunnel syndrome, whose pathophysiology is pretty well understood and which is treated quite effectively by carpal tunnel release surgery.
 (I know.
-I’ve that surgery 15 years ago and it basically cured my carpal tunnel syndrome, other than a minor twinge every now and then.)
+I underwent that surgery 15 years ago and it cured my very symptomatic and career-threatening carpal tunnel syndrome, other than a minor twinge every now and then.)

 Looking at the list, I see no condition for which stem cell therapies have been shown to be efficacious or safe, but I do see conditions that are primarily ones of chronic pain, which means that they are likely to be particularly susceptible to placebo effects.
 Without rigorously designed randomized, placebo-controlled, double blind clinical trials, it would be very difficult to determine whether any therapy has a significant impact on these conditions.
 Is there any RCT data supporting what Not-a-Dr. Adelson does?
 Nope.
 None of that stops him from doing what naturopaths love to do and cosplaying a real doctor by wearing scrubs in all his videos and pictures on the clinic website: